Bring the power of the Linux command line into your

 the syntax to remove ".enc" from the end of the decrypted filename.

-Another piece of functionality provided by
+Another piece of functionality provided by openssl is the ability to create

 hashes.
-Although files may be hashed using openssl
+Although files may be hashed using openssl,

 I'm going to focus on hashing